MicrosoftDocs/PlayReady/Docs/Overview/playreadyproductsanddeliverables.md

 ### License to use PlayReady

 If you are an original equipment manufacturer (OEM), a PlayReady client developer, or a PlayReady service provider, you must first obtain a PlayReady license from Microsoft before you can begin developing your product.
-This will entitle you to receive from Microsoft all of the material you will need to create your product, whether it is an integrated circuit with built-in PlayReady functionality, a device including a PlayReady client in the OS or the silicon, a PlayReady application running on iOS or Android, or a PlayReady server supplying licenses for specific content.
+This will entitle you to receive from Microsoft all of the material you will need to create your product, whether it is an integrated circuit with built-in PlayReady functionality, a device including a PlayReady client in the operating system or the silicon, a PlayReady application running on iOS or Android, or a PlayReady server supplying licenses for specific content.

 There are separate licenses depending on what type of PlayReady product you intend to produce.
 For example, there are licenses for distributing a device, developing a downloadable software application, or developing server applications or deploying a PlayReady service to end-users.
 For more information about all of the licensing options for the various parts of PlayReady, see [PlayReady Licensing Options](https://www.microsoft.com/playready/licensing/).